rvnlive/richardoven_6_02232021_A/backend/README.md

 ### LogIn ###
-- Logging in with the registered email and matching password -- When logging in, `jwt` with a `crypto` secret token is being used for a secure user-authentication, so every time the user logs in, the hashed password is being decoded, matched with the email and verified.
+- Logging in with the registered email and matching password -- When logging in, `jwt` with a random secret token is being used for a secure user-authentication, so every time the user logs in, the hashed password is being decoded, matched with the email and verified.

 ### User logged in ###